apache/kyuubi/docs/contributing/code/building.md

 bin/kyuubi start
 ```

-## Building a Submodule Individually
+## Building A Submodule Individually

 For instance, you can build the Kyuubi Common module using: